 Gabrielle Berry

 About

-Gabrielle Berry is a PhD candidate in Cinema and Media studies at UBC.
+Gabrielle Berry is a PhD candidate in Cinema and Media studies at the University of British Columbia.
 She holds a BA (Honors) in Film and English from Queen’s University, Ontario, and an MA in Film Studies from UBC.
-Her research focuses on the intersections of Sound, Deaf and Disability studies, her dissertation considering the sonic resonances and frictions of closed captions in film and media.
+Her research focuses on the intersections of sound and disability studies, her dissertation examining the sonic resonances and frictions of closed captions in film and media.

-Gabrielle is a recipient of the SSHRC and Killam doctoral awards, and is a member of the Public Scholars Initiative program at UBC.
-Her work has received the Claudia Gorbman Graduate Student Writing Award, and appeared in the Music, Sound and the Moving Image journal.
+Gabrielle is a recipient of the SSHRC and Killam doctoral awards, and the Claudia Gorbman Graduate Student Writing Award.
+She is a member of the Public Scholars Initiative Program at UBC.
+Her work appears in The Soundtrack; Music, Sound and the Moving Image, and Cinephile.

+Gabrielle Berry